ilifu/ilifu_user_docs/docs/tech_docs/sregistry_userdoc.md

 To create a collection login via the [webUI](https://sregistry.idia.ac.za).
 Go to [View Collection](https://sregistry.idia.ac.za/collections) or select containers from the top menu.
 You Should see the “New Collection” button.
 Use this to create a collection.
 A collection name should all be in small letters and must not have the “/” or ”.” characters.

 ### Push the container to your collection:
 **NB**.
-You can only push containers to the collections you created, or one to which your group has been assigned.
+You can only push containers to the collections you created, or one to which your team has been assigned.

 Make sure the end point is added successfully.
 You can check the remote status via; `singularity remote use idia-registry`, then `singularity remote status` and output would look like.